WAState-DeptHEALTH/RxNorm-WA-DOH-PMP/README.md

 # Getting Started

 RxNorm Concept Unique Identifier (rxcui) is a unique number assigned to each drug concept within the RxNorm database.
-An easy way to find rxcuiis to start with NDCs.
+An easy way to find rxcuis is to start with NDCs.

 Load R libraries and functions needed.
 ```{r setup-environment,error = FALSE, message = F }